USA Insider Exclusive

 Sign Up For Free to View

-Chucky Isn't Alone: The Creepiest Killer Dolls In Cinematic History
+Chucky Isn't Alone: The Creepiest Killer Dolls in Cinematic History

 Sure, Chucky is the worst of the worst, but there's been no shortage of killer dolls in movies over the years.